1robertslattery/psychopomp/README.md

 ## PROJECT DETAILS

-The Psychompomp project aims to be customizable and easy to use.
+The Psychopomp project aims to be customizable and easy to use.

 **Features**